World History Study GuideWorld History Study Guide Second Term 2009

 1. Summarize how the great powers worked to maintain a conservative order throughout Europe.

-2. Characterize the forces of liberalism and nationalism and their continued growth, which led to the revolutions of 1848.
+2. Characterize the forces of liberalism and nationalism and their continued growth, which led to the revolutions of 1848.12.3 National Unification and the National State (pp. 378-385)

 1. Report how the rise of nationalism contributed to the unification of Italy and Germany.